ShunSakurai/check_forbidden/README.md

 - Divide the Summary results in the CSV file
 - Reduce the number of files in the dist folder
 - Change button names and the default name of exported csv file
-- * Add a known issue: Change the font of command prompt to correct garbled multi-byte characters
+- * Add a known issue:Change the font of command prompt to correct garbled multi-byte characters

 ### v1.1.0, March 31, 2016
 - Distribute the binaries